ShafiqueMahen/static-website-advanced/README.md

 This repository demonstrates how to host a static website on an Amazon EC2 instance using Nginx as the web server.
 Additionally, it incorporates Jenkins and a Pipeline job to automatically update the website whenever a Git commit occurs using webhooks.

+This project aimed to build on my previous knowledge gained from creating a simple Jenkins pipeline that stored the website on a S3 bucket.
+This can be seen in this repo: https://github.com/ShafiqueMahen/static-website

 ## Overview
 The project breaks down into the following steps: